alisaifee/coredis/docs/source/compatibility.rst

 SREM
 ****

-Remove one or more members from a set
+Removes one or more members from a set.
+Deletes the set if the last member was removed.

 - Documentation: `SREM <https://redis.io/commands/srem>`_
 - Implementation: :meth:`~coredis.Redis.srem`